karenngomes/watson-chatbot-node/README.md

 # watson-chatbot-node
 A Chatbot made in NodeJS and using Watson Assistant

-# What do you need to run this application?
+# What do I need to run this application?
 You need to create a [IBM Cloud Account](https://cloud.ibm.com/), then you make a `.env` file containing:
 ```
 WORKSPACE_ID=<workspace_id>